MekhiHart/fast-tracker/README.md

 ## Setting up
 - Clone the repo in a new local repo
+ - git init
+ - git remote add origin <clone url link>
-- - Here
+ - git fetch
+ - git pull origin main

+- Installing and Running
-- Run npm i
+    - npm i
-- Run npm start
+    - npm run dev
+    - run application from local host and you're good to go!
+    - See YouTube video from my portfolio to learn more, registering users is not a feature because it assumes the attendee is already propagated to the database

 ## Project Proposal